 In the absence of explanation, alarmist news spread across the net and the media have their effect on the perception of those who already question the benefits brought by vaping.

-However, there are already clear answers regarding the presence of diacetyl in e liquids and its possible consequences on health.
+However, there are already clear answers regarding the presence of diacetyl in e liquids and its possible damage on health.

 This is what we will discuss in the following points:

 - Diacetyl in cigarette smoke

-Diacetyl, also known as 2,3-butanedione, is a component of food flavorings, a yellow liquid used in the composition of creamy and buttered flavors.
+Diacetyl, also known as 2,3-butanedione, is a component of food flavorings, a yellow liquid used in the composition of creamy flavors and buttery taste.

 It is naturally present at a very low concentration in dairy products, beer, coffee, honey and fruits.

 Used in the food industry, diacetyl is added to many products such as butter, cheese, cakes, candies, chocolate, cooking oils, margarine, syrups, chips, desserts, etc.

 Over the years, scientists have been unable to determine how diacetyl impacts health and especially the human respiratory system.
 Is it in direct contact or with the exposure of a volatile mixture breathed that can lead to bronchiolitis obliterans ?

 Nothing is defined.